List of video game genres: Tower defense

 Tower defense games have a very simple layout.
 Usually, computer-controlled monsters move along a set path, and the player must place, or "build" towers along this path to kill the enemies.
-In some games, towers are placed along a set path for the enemies, while in others towers can interrupt enemy movement and change their path.
+In some games, towers are placed along a set path for the enemies, while in others, towers can interrupt enemy movement and change their path.
 In most tower defense games, different towers have different abilities such as poisoning enemies or slowing them down.
-The player is awarded money for killing enemies.
-This money can be used to buy more towers, or buy upgrades for a tower, such as increased power or range.
+The player is awarded money for killing enemies which then can be used to buy more towers or tower upgrades such as increasing power or range.
+Examples include Plants vs. Zombies, Kingdom Rush, and Bloons Tower Defense.

 Turn-based strategy (TBS)

 The Battle for Wesnoth is a turn-based strategy game.

-The term turn-based strategy (TBS) is usually reserved for certain computer strategy games, to distinguish them from real-time strategy games.
+The term turn-based strategy (TBS) is usually reserved for certain computer strategy games to distinguish them from real-time strategy games.
 A player of a turn-based game is allowed a period of analysis before committing to a game action.
 Some games allow a certain number of moves or actions to take place in a turn.
-Like real-time strategy games, this genre can include many strategy games which are not solely turn-based games, and games which may contain other features not related to whether the game is turn-based or not.
-Examples of this genre are the Civilization, Heroes of Might and Magic, Making History, and Master of Orion.
+Like real-time strategy games, this genre can include many strategy games which are not solely turn-based games and games which may contain other features not related to whether the game is turn-based or not.
+Examples of this genre are Civilization, Heroes of Might and Magic, Making History, and Master of Orion.
+The 'Warhammer' franchise has some notable turn-based strategy games, such as 'Warhammer 40K: Battlesector'.

-Some recent turn-based strategy games feature a different gameplay mechanic, with a simultaneous resolution of the turns.
-Every player prepares their future actions in the planning phase, then lets the game follow the orders given at the same time.
+Some recent turn-based strategy games features a different gameplay mechanic, that being a simultaneous resolution of the turns.
+Every player prepares their future actions in the planning phase and then lets the game follow the orders given at the same time.
 This causes orders to be interrupted by the opponents actions, changing the gameplay from reacting to the opponent's action, into guessing them.

 Turn-based tactics (TBT)

-The gameplay of turn-based tactics games (TBT) is characterized by the expectation of players to complete their tasks using the combat forces provided to them, and usually by the provision of a realistic, or at least believable, representation of military tactics and operations.
+The gameplay of turn-based tactics games (TBT) is characterized by the expectation of players to complete their tasks using the combat forces provided to them usually by the provision of a realistic (or at least believable) representation of military tactics and operations.
 Examples of this genre include the Wars, Jagged Alliance and X-COM series, as well as tactical role-playing games such as the Fire Emblem and Final Fantasy Tactics.